Yellowhead Highway: British Columbia and Alberta

 In the west, the highway begins at Masset, British Columbia, on Haida Gwaii, heading south along Graham Island for 101 km to Skidegate.
-It then connects via a 172 km long ferry route to Prince Rupert, then passes southeastward for 724 km through to Prince George, before travelling another 268 km eastward through to Tête Jaune Cache.
+It then connects via a 93 nmi BC Ferries route to Prince Rupert, then passes southeastward for 724 km through to Prince George, before travelling another 268 km eastward through to Tête Jaune Cache.

-A spur of the Yellowhead Highway, Highway 5, also known as the Southern Yellowhead Highway, connects the main highway at Tête Jaune Cache midway between the Alberta–British Columbia border and Prince George.
+A spur of the Yellowhead Highway, Highway 5, also known as the Southern Yellowhead Highway, connects the main Yellowhead Highway at Tête Jaune Cache midway between the Alberta–British Columbia border and Prince George.
 The highway continues past Kamloops before following the Coquihalla Highway to Hope.
 Unlike Highway 16, route 5 is not branded as being part of the Trans-Canada system and retains the original Yellowhead signage (whereas Highway 16 uses the Trans-Canada Highway logo).

 The highway enters Alberta through the Rocky Mountains near Jasper, about 100 km from Tête Jaune Cache, passes through Edmonton 366 km further east, and travels another 250 km before entering Saskatchewan at Lloydminster.
-The highest point on the highway, at 1163.9 m, is Obed Summit near Obed, Alberta.
+The highest point on the Yellowhead Highway, at 1163.9 m, is Obed Summit near Obed, Alberta.

 Saskatchewan and Manitoba

-The highway travels southeast for 282 km to Saskatoon, passing through North Battleford about halfway in between.
-From Saskatoon, the Yellowhead Highway continues its southeastern journey through the province for 329 km to Yorkton.
+The highway travels southeast for 282 km to Saskatchewan's largest city, Saskatoon, passing through North Battleford about halfway in between.
+Beyond Saskatoon, the Yellowhead Highway continues its southeastern journey through the province for 329 km to Yorkton.
 The highway continues for another 90 km from Yorkton and enters Manitoba 16 km northwest of Russell.

-Within Manitoba, the highway travels 273 km before meeting the main Trans-Canada Highway near Portage la Prairie, where it ends its Highway 16 designation.
-It then overlaps the TCH into Winnipeg as an unnumbered highway.
-Officially, the eastern end of the Yellowhead Highway is at the corner of Portage Avenue and Main Street in Winnipeg.
-The total length of the Yellowhead Highway, including ferries, is 2960 km.
+Within Manitoba, the highway travels 273 km before meeting the main Trans-Canada Highway (Highway 1) 10 km west of Portage la Prairie, where it ends its "Highway 16" designation.
+It then overlaps the TCH into Manitoba's capital and largest city, Winnipeg, as an unnumbered highway.
+Officially, the eastern end of the Yellowhead Highway is at the corner of Portage Avenue and Main Street in Downtown Winnipeg.
+The total length of the Yellowhead Highway, including ferries, is 2,960 km.